neoclide/coc-tsserver/Readme.md

 Tsserver language server extension for [coc.nvim](https://github.com/neoclide/coc.nvim).

-Most code from `typescript-language-features` extension which bundled with VSCode.
+Most of the code is from `typescript-language-features` extension which is bundled with VSCode.

-**Note:** if you're using nvm, you need configure `tsserver.npm` to your global npm executable path.
+**Note:** if you're using neovim, you need configure `tsserver.npm` to be in your global npm executable path.

 ## Install